deltachat/securejoin/uxscenarios/resetup.md

 If Bob misses a member-added message, he will subsequently add members if they are in the "To" header but not members.
-He should probably also treat the gossiped green keys as if he had received "member-added" messages with them.
+He should probably also treat the gossiped green keys as if he had received "member-added" messages with them (#TODO).

 Note that the "strong" influence of member-added on consistent keys of group members, does not imply that member-added messages determine group membership consistency